 - View references: See the list of references included in your selected articles.

-Scopus includes analytical tools to help you better understand and gain important insights into the data you are viewing.
+Scopus features analytical tools to help you better understand and gain important insights into the data you are viewing.
 These tools include graphical displays, charts and tables that can be manipulated so you can view specific parameters.
-These tools include:

 - Analyze search results: Understand your search metrics better with a visual analysis of your search results broken up into seven categories (year, source, author, affiliation, country or territory, document type and subject area).